vglazer/vglazer.github.io/_posts/2025-09-16-state-of-training-on-metal.md

 - Based on iterations 10-50, MPS training without `torch.compile` is almost an order of magnitude faster than CPU training (221ms vs 1986ms).
 This suggests that PyTorch support for MPS is quite mature.
 - Something funny happens when you turn on `torch.compile`, though.
 First off, the individual iterations get about 1.4 times slower compared to MPS with no compilation (306ms vs 221ms).
 Moreover, the overall training run takes more than 10 times as long (almost 11 hours instead of around an hour).
 - I'm not sure what's going on.
 Perhaps the auto-generated MPS kernels are less efficient than the hand-tuned ones, or maybe there is a more fundamental issue.
 Either way, it seems that `torch.compile` on MPS isn't quite ready for prime time just yet.
-- At any rate, you can use [asitop](https://github.com/tlkh/asitop) to confirm that GPU usage is at 100% when training on MPS, whether or not `torch.compile` is used or not.
+- At any rate, you can use [asitop](https://github.com/tlkh/asitop) to confirm that GPU usage is at 100% when training on MPS, whether `torch.compile` is used or not.